Guide to 5 Types of Salesforce Architects

 ---|---|---|

-Responsible for defining and designing the data architecture, making it scalable.
-If data were music, the Salesforce Data Architect would be the DJ – selecting the right tunes to create the right atmosphere and build the momentum of the night.
+Responsible for defining and designing the data architecture in such a way that it is scalable.
+If data were music then the Salesforce Data Architect would be the DJ selecting the right tunes to create the right atmosphere and build the momentum of the night.

-Where a Data Architect is involved, they will own the data model, data migration, data quality, governance, and backup strategy.
-They are concerned with the availability, reliability, integrity, security, structure, and data storage in complex environments.
+Where a Data Architect is involved, they will own the data model, data migration, data quality, governance and backup strategy.
+They are concerned with the availability, reliability, integrity, security, structure, and storage of data in complex environments.

-Digital transformations often involve pulling data from various external sources.
-These databases may integrate with Salesforce directly, be managed via Apex jobs, or involve middleware – like Mulesoft.
-While the TA concerns themselves with how data flows in and out of systems, the DA is interested in optimizing the data as a whole, and how people interact with it.
+Digital transformations often involve pulling data from a variety of external sources and these databases may integrate with Salesforce directly, be managed via Apex jobs, or involve middleware, such as MuleSoft.
+While the Technical Architect concerns themselves with how data flows in and out of systems, the Data Architect is interested in optimizing the data as a whole, and how people interact with it.

-As well as coming up with the strategies, activities, and sequences for their various accountabilities, the Data Architect will be relatively hands-on and usually execute this work themselves, often leading others.
+As well as coming up with the strategies, activities, and sequences for their various accountabilities, the Data Architect will be relatively hands-on and usually executes this work themselves, often leading others.

 They will oversee: